yaweli/pipi/README.md

 ```
 ####    b. #INCLUDE routineName
 this will merge the routineName into my routine,
-you can find this usefull when writing tools , and need to access a lot of labels of the tool during the entire routine , so including it will a) keep its current version and b) will let you reference the labels without label^routine - just the "label" which make a routine more clean.
+you can find this useful when writing tools , and need to access a lot of labels of the tool during the entire routine , so including it will a) keep its current version and b) will let you reference the labels without label^routine - just the "label" which make a routine more clean.

 ####    c. auto versioning
  each time you save the routine (with changes) if you have a label name VERSION() the tool will automatically increment the subVersion , and add a timestamps , for example :